 For more guidance, we have some tips at the foot of the page, which highlight different features to consider when shopping around for boots.
 This ought to help ensure you snag a pair of the best affordable hiking boots and not some cumbersome clodhoppers.

-The best budget hiking boots for day hikes and non-technical terrain
+Budget boots for day hikes

 The Berghaus Expeditor Ridge 2.0 is a mid-cut hiker that offers a good balance of immediate, out-of-the-box comfort and longer-term durability, thanks to a construction that combines quality leather uppers with a waterproof liner, plus plenty of ankle padding and generous underfoot cushioning.
 Unsurprisingly, given their affordable price tag, most of the technology here has been developed in-house by Berghaus, rather than making use of third-party branded components like Gore-Tex or Vibram.
 But on test the AQ membrane proved reliably waterproof, while the Opti-Stud lug pattern underfoot gave reasonable traction on all but the most treacherous surfaces.